 As an independent, non-governmental social development organization, SOS Children’s Villages International works in the field of children’s rights and in the service of children who have lost or are at risk of losing parental care.

-Established following the opening in 1949 of an SOS Villages d’Enfants in Austria, the federation today brings together 140 associations around the world.
+Established following the opening in 1949 of an SOS Villages d’Enfants in Austria, the federation brings together 140 associations around the world.

 SOS Children’s Villages International works in the best interests of the child by referring to the International Convention on the Rights of the Child, the Guidelines for the Alternative Care of Children and the United Nations Sustainable Development Goals.
 (LINK TO THE DIFFERENT DOCUMENTS)

-In nearly 75 years, it has supported millions children and teenagers.
+In 75 years, it has supported millions children and teenagers.
 Its priority is to strengthen families to prevent separation, but when this is not possible, she seeks the best alternative care for the child.

 beneficiaries

-(family strengthening and education)
+(family and community strengthening)

-youth and adults
+and adults

 children